ssi-dk/beone-datahub/README.md

 If you installed Compass, you can use it to verify that you now have a database named 'beone' with a collection named 'samples' which contains the samples from the test dataset.

+## Add unique index on sample name field
+The database that contains the BeONE data must have a unique index on the sample name field.
+You can create the index with this command using the 'mongo' shell provided by MongoDB:

+    db.samples.createIndex( { "sample.summary.sample": 1 }, { unique: true } )

 # Installation of the web app
 If you haven't done so already, check out this repository on your computer.